carloscinelli/sensemakr/vignettes/sensemakr.md

 ## Summary and Interpretation

 Sensitivity analyses describe the type of confounders that would change our conclusions about an analysis.
 The challenge is in understanding how credibly such a confounder can be ruled out.
 The summary methods provide ample interpretive information, describing the sensitivity results in several ways to increase the odds that investigators can meaningfully evaluate whether the types of confounders describes are likely to exist.
-A second purpose of provide numerous, verbose descriptions is to provide clear and precise language that investigators can refer to and even cite directly to minimize misunderstandings.
+A second purpose of providing numerous, verbose descriptions is to provide clear and precise language that investigators can refer to and even cite directly to minimize misunderstandings.

 The user simply applies the summary method to the `sensemakr` object,